Balance Druid Raid DPS Guide

 For Balance Druids your stats are closer in value to each other than they are in some other classes.
 While Int is the best stat it isn’t best by a big margin.
 This means that you will want to match socket bonuses.

-If the socket bonus is for Int or Crit, then matching is definitely recommended.
+If the socket bonus is for Int or Mastery, then matching is definitely recommended.

 - Meta: Either gem, depending on your mana needs.